 Make Ahead and Storage Options

-This overnight blueberry French toast bake is a great option to prepare in advance and enjoy throughout the week.
+This breakfast blueberry French toast casserole is a great option to prepare in advance and enjoy throughout the week.

 • To Reheat: Allow your frozen blueberry French toast bake to thaw in the fridge overnight.
 Then, warm individual portions in the microwave.
-Or, reheat the entire dish in the oven at 350 degrees Fahrenheit until it is heated through.
+Or, pop it in the oven at 350 degrees Fahrenheit just until it warms through.

 Serving Suggestions

-We love to serve this homemade blueberry French toast bake warm with a drizzle of maple syrup.
-However, it’s also great with toppings like yogurt, whipped cream, extra berries, coconut flakes, and chopped nuts.
+We love to serve this homemade blueberry French toast bake warm with a drizzle of maple syrup or blueberry sauce.
+However, it’s also great with toppings like yogurt, whipped cream, cream cheese, extra berries, coconut flakes, and chopped nuts.

 Then, serve it as part of a breakfast spread alongside savory options such as:

-Common Questions About This Blueberry French Toast Recipe
+Common Questions About This Blueberry French Toast Casserole Recipe

 Technically, you can bake this French toast recipe without soaking the bread first.
 However, soaking it helps infuse the flavors into the bread and prevents it from becoming soggy.